- Is Breastfeeding Safe During Pregnancy?

 - Breastfeeding during pregnancy ensures that you keep sharing a special bond with your toddler.

-- It helps it building your toddler’s immunity.
+- It helps in building your toddler’s immunity.

-- It helps in building a sibling bond also because your toddler may adjust well to the new baby if he is already feeling secured and comforted.
+- It helps in building a sibling bond between your toddler and unborn child also because your toddler may adjust well to the new baby if he is already feeling secure and comforted.

 - Some mothers feel less nauseous if they are breastfeeding during pregnancy.

 Where some women do not mind nursing their babies in pregnancy, others may find it extremely difficult to deal with their body’s changing demands and thus put an end to breastfeeding or wean off their babies.
-You can make either choice as it is majorly up for you to decide, however, there are some side-effects or breastfeeding while pregnant risks that you may have to deal with in case you decide on feeding your baby in pregnancy:
+You can make either choice as it is majorly up for you to decide, however, there are some issues or discomforts that may crop up during breastfeeding while pregnant that you may have to deal with in case you decide on feeding your baby in pregnancy:

 As soon as you become pregnant, your body starts releasing progesterone and estrogen, the sex hormones which makes your nipples and breast sore.
-Thus when you nurse your baby you may feel pain and discomfort, just the way you feel when you begin feeding your baby during the first few days after birth.
+Thus, when you nurse your baby you may feel that the pain and discomfort are intensified.

 Pregnancy takes a toll on your hormones and you also experience changing hormones while you practise breastfeeding.
-Therefore, your body undergoes a lot of hormonal changes, which can make you cranky and irritable.
+Therefore, your body undergoes a lot of hormonal changes, which can make you more irritable while breastfeeding.
+Do note that this happens if you’re pregnant, irrespective of whether you’re breastfeeding or not.

 Can Pregnancy Affect Breast Milk Supply?